-'Avengers: Infinity War' Scores Second Highest Opening Day Ever
+'Avengers: Infinity War' Breaks Box Office Records

 In addition, the Avengers astounded with yet another remarkable feat with the greatest global opening in history, reeling in an estimated $650 million in its premiere weekend run, Deadline confirmed.

-The new effort sets the Joss Whedon-, Anthony Russo- and Joe Russo-helmed project ahead of its earlier record-holder, The Fate Of the Furious, which pulled $543 million in 2017.
+The new effort sets the Anthony Russo- and Joe Russo-helmed project ahead of its earlier record-holder, The Fate Of the Furious, which pulled $543 million in 2017.

 In related news, Variety reported Sunday (April 29) that Infinity War is also poised to set yet another incredible accomplishment for having the highest weekend debut of all time with an envisioned $250 million from 4,474 locations.